Haydn-Martin/Haydn-Martin.github.io/_posts/2024-01-11-Why-ML-in-Finance-Is-Hard.md

 Another regulatory headache is the data itself.

 Data often contains sensitive information that should only be accessed and used in a secure way.
 No local training.
 No training on PII.
 No using GPT.
-Compliance are also paranoid about this.

 One thing that contributes to this is legacy systems.
 If the data was all in S3 with good access management via IAM roles and other mechanisms, this would be less of an issue.
 But it's not.
-Often to access this data means extraction from some type of cumbersome legacy system (that's costing a fortune) where data can only be extracted in some obscure format after logging on to a remote desktop and only 17 rows at a time.
-Admittedly this isn't as much of a problem in FinTech.
-But the problem persists more than you would imagine - there simply aren't many good modern solutions for something like a loan management system.
+Often to access this data means extraction from some type of cumbersome legacy system (that's costing a fortune) where data can only be extracted in some obscure format after logging on to a remote desktop (and only 17 rows at a time).
+Sure, this isn't as much of a problem in FinTech.
+But the problem persists more than you would imagine - there simply aren't many good modern tech solutions for much of the financial system.

-The data team are probably in high-demand at the organisation because of this.
+The data team might be in high-demand at the organisation because of this.
 The data from a plethora of systems has to be E, T, and L'ed.
 This takes a lot of work, especially if you have to reconcile data from many different systems.

 And this is a problem, because you can't do ML without data. _Clean_, preferably voluminous, data is a pre-requisite.
 Hence a substantial amount of data infrastructure work is required before you can get to ML.

-And this work is likely to be ongoing as the board decides wisely that an acquisition makes financial sense on paper and so decides to purchase company X without fully comprehending the amount of work it's going to take to fully integrate company X and what projects are going to be sidelined as a result of buying X. At smaller companies, the threat of ML people being re-assigned to existential data projects is always there.

 ### Humans

-I rib the board (and ExCo) but they are in some ways in a tough position.

-Their expertise is in finance, not technology.
-It can be quite hard to communicate what AI is and the benefits of implementing it.
+It can be quite hard to
+communicate what AI is and the benefits of implementing it.
 Everyone has pre-conceived notions.
-Which are usually at-best overly-dimensionally-reduced and at-worst plainly-incorrect.

-_I'm going to have to do some departmental stereotyping here so please 1) forgive me 2) know that this is tongue-in-cheek 3) don't [take it personally](https://www.youtube.com/watch?v=2t4RVg_Yq2g&ab_channel=BloopersTV) 4) this is not representative of everyone who holds these positions and 5) the views expressed below do not necessarily reflect the views of my employer or my Mum and Dad._
+_I'm going to have to do some departmental stereotyping here so please 1) forgive me 2) know that this is tongue-in-cheek 3) don't [take it personally](https://www.youtube.com/watch?v=2t4RVg_Yq2g&ab_channel=BloopersTV) 4) this is not representative of everyone who holds these positions and 5) the views expressed below do not necessarily reflect the views of my employer or my future or past employers or my Mum and Dad._

-The CEO/CTO see it as a new toy to play with.
-Something they can brag about to other ExCo friends, something they can put in shareholder or investor presentations.

 SWEs see it as just another API call.
-They think in engineering ways.
-They are accustomed to data + rules = output, not data + output = rules.
+They (rightly) think in engineering ways.
+They are accustomed to _data + rules = output_, not _data + output = rules_.
-They sometimes lack the in-depth or statistical understanding of these systems and so can sometimes want to use them in naive ways
+They sometimes lack the in-depth or statistical understanding of these systems and so can sometimes want to use them in slightly naive ways.

 The data team can be just as bad.
-To them, ML is just a notebook used to try out a few models using Sklearn until one has precision of over 85%.
-Done.
-Project complete.
+To some analysts, ML is just a notebook used to try out a few models using Sklearn until one has precision of over 85%.
-And this is fine for ad-hoc analysis.
+This is fine for ad-hoc analysis.
-But what data people often fail to realise is the sheer amount of ex-model components, development steps, and monitoring and testing requirements that are needed to actually _deploy_ a model.
+But what data people sometimes fail to realise is the sheer amount of ex-model components, development steps, and monitoring and testing requirements that are needed to actually _deploy_ a model.
 Let alone what it takes to build an ML _system_.

+ML/AI teams are often trapped between these two slightly-wrong conceptions.

-This confusion adds to the fact that financial institutions, more it seems than other companies in other industries, are constantly pulled in different directions by departments that all seem to simultaneously believe they should be running the company.
+This confusion adds to the fact that financial institutions, more it seems than other companies in other industries, are constantly pulled in different directions by departments.
 Risk want to take no risks.
 Compliance want everything documented and done slowly are carefully.
-Engineering want to build cool stuff.
+Engineering want to build software.
 Data want to analyse everything before and after decisions are made.
 Finance want to maximise expected revenue next quarter.

-What's difficult is that they are all kind of right.
+What's difficult is that they are all doing their jobs and are all kind of right.